cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 This pulls usage and cost data from all linked accounts in your AWS, GCP, or Azure Organization.
 This approach provides us with a more holistic estimation of your cloud energy and carbon consumption, but may be less accurate as we use an average constant (rather than measured) CPU Utilization.

-Before estimating the energy and carbon emission, we validate whether a given usage is Compute, Storage, Networking, Memory or Unknown, with Unknown being unused in the estimation formula.
+Before estimating the energy and carbon emission, we validate whether a given usage is Compute, Storage, Networking, Memory or Unknown.
 You can see our classifications of these usage types in following files:

 - AWS: packages/aws/src/lib/CostAndUsageTypes.ts
 - GCP: packages/gcp/src/lib/BillingExportTypes.ts